-Getting a Handle on Your Business Taxes
+Get a Handle on Your Business Tax Return

-Single-member LLCs, like sole proprietorships, usually pay taxes through the owner's personal returns.
 Multiple-member LLCs pass through profits to each owner's personal tax returns; each partner also pays the self-employment tax.
 Form 1065, what the IRS calls an informational tax return, reports the LLC's total income and expenses.

 A C-corporation also files its own return.
 The IRS currently taxes C-corporation profits at a flat rate of 21 percent.